 Improving Upon The Past

 Once the LPC approves your project, work can begin.
-It is very important to use all available modern construction technologies to improve upon your the existing building.
+It is very important to use all available modern construction technologies to improve upon the the existing landmark windows and doors.
 This includes, but is not limited to:

 - Using high-quality materials for restoring brick or plaster work.